Energy Web Token (EWT) Market Cap Tops $145.25 Million

 Energy Web Token Profile

 Energy Web Token (CRYPTO:EWT) is a N/A coin that uses the N/A hashing algorithm.
 It launched on June 19th, 2019.
 Energy Web Token’s total supply is 48,638,535 coins and its circulating supply is 30,062,138 coins.
+Energy Web Token’s official website is www.energyweb.org.
+Energy Web Token’s official Twitter account is @energywebx and its Facebook page is accessible here.
 Energy Web Token’s official message board is medium.com/energy-web-insights.
 The Reddit community for Energy Web Token is https://reddit.com/r/EnergyWeb and the currency’s Github account can be viewed here.
-Energy Web Token’s official website is www.energyweb.org.
-Energy Web Token’s official Twitter account is @energywebx and its Facebook page is accessible here.

 Energy Web Token Coin Trading